vivsoftorg/enbuild/docs/content/docs/how-to-guides/8_addingNewCatalog.md

 ## Set up Catalog Details:
 1. Enter a **Name** for your catalog.
 This name is displayed to the user while they are browsing the ENBUILD.
 2. Choose a **Type** for your catalog items.
 The type defines the type of the catalog.
-3. Choose the template  **Repository** for your catalog items.
-This is the template repository that you have created in previous step.
+3. Choose the template  **Repository** for your catalog items from the dropdown menu.
+This is the template repository that you have created in previous step (or) click on the **Add new** button to add a new repository.
 4. If the template repository is private, Check the `IsPrivate` button and provide the Readonly Access Token in the **Token** field.
 5. Provide the **Project ID** of the template repository.
 6. Enter a **Readme File Path** this is the path of the README file that you want to disaply when user clicks on your catalog item.